Joe Biden sexual misconduct allegation

-During the 2020 election campaign for President of the United States in March 2020, Tara Reade, a former staffer in Joe Biden's U.S. Senate office, alleged that Biden, the former U.S. vice president and Democratic nominee in the 2020 presidential election, sexually assaulted her in 1993 in a Capitol Hill office building when she was a staff assistant in his office.
+In March 2020, during that year's election campaign for President of the United States, congressional aide Tara Reade alleged that Democratic nominee Joe Biden had sexually assaulted her in 1993 in a Capitol Hill office building when she was a staff assistant in his office.
 Biden denied Reade's allegation.

 Reade worked for Biden as a Congressional aide in 1992 and 1993, and later attended Antioch University and Seattle University School of Law.
-She works now as a domestic violence advocate.
-She has said she suffered emotional and violent physical abuse from both her father and her ex-husband, which in turn motivated her to work on behalf of victims.

-Reade has misrepresented herself and her life experiences on numerous occasions, including lying under oath and in court proceedings.
+She later worked as a domestic violence advocate.
+She said she suffered emotional and violent physical abuse from both her father and ex-husband, which motivated her to work on behalf of victims.
+Reade misrepresented herself and her life experiences on numerous occasions, including lying under oath and in court proceedings.
 For example, she falsely claimed to hold a bachelor's degree from Antioch University.

-Before accusing Biden of sexual assault in 2020, Reade made various other comments that cast her encounters with Biden differently.
-In April 2019, Reade said that she filed a complaint in 1993 against Biden with a Senate human resources office in which she alleged that Biden had made her feel uncomfortable through comments she deemed demeaning, allegedly including a compliment about her looks and a request for Reade to serve drinks at a Senate event.
+Before accusing Biden of sexual assault in 2020, Reade made other comments that cast her encounters with Biden differently.
+In April 2019, Reade said that she filed a complaint in 1993 against Biden with a Senate human resources office, in which she alleged that Biden had made her feel uncomfortable through comments she deemed demeaning, allegedly including a compliment about her looks and a request for Reade to serve drinks at a Senate event.
 However, in her complaint, Reade did not accuse Biden of any kind of sexual misconduct and made no mention of the alleged assault.

-A few years before she accused Biden of sexual assault, Reade repeatedly praised Biden on her personal Twitter account, retweeting or otherwise endorsing comments which characterized Biden as a leader in combating sexual violence.
+In May 2023, Reade defected to Russia to seek Russian citizenship, citing security concerns.
+She announced this during an interview with Sputnik in Moscow alongside activist Maria Butina.
+Reade said that she felt safe in Moscow.